 Construction with LSF

-An External Thermal Insulation Composite System (ETICS), also known as an Exterior Insulation and Finish System (EIFS) in North America, is a type of cladding system that can be used on LSF houses.
-ETICS consists of an insulation layer that is attached to the exterior of the building, a reinforcement layer that is applied over the insulation, and a decorative finish coat that provides the final appearance of the cladding.
+An External Thermal Insulation Composite System (ETICS), also known as an Exterior Insulation and Finish System (EIFS) in North America, is a cladding system that can be utilized on light steel frame (LSF) houses.
+ETICS comprises an insulation layer attached to the exterior of the building, a reinforcement layer applied over the insulation, and a decorative finish coat that provides the final appearance of the cladding.

-The process of installing ETICS on an LSF house involves several steps.
-First, the insulation panels are cut to size and attached to the exterior sheathing using adhesive or mechanical fasteners.
-Next, the reinforcement layer, which typically consists of a fiberglass mesh embedded in a base coat, is applied over the insulation.
-Finally, the finish coat is applied over the reinforcement layer according to the manufacturer’s instructions.
+The installation process of ETICS on an LSF house involves several steps.
+First, insulation panels are cut to size and secured to the exterior sheathing using adhesives or mechanical fasteners.
+Next, a reinforcement layer, usually consisting of fiberglass mesh embedded in a base coat, is applied over the insulation.
+Finally, the finish coat is applied over the reinforcement layer following the manufacturer's instructions.
+Using ETICS as a cladding system on LSF houses can yield numerous benefits, including improved energy efficiency by minimizing heat loss through the walls and providing a durable and visually appealing finish for the building's exterior.

-Rock wool insulation, also known as mineral wool insulation, is made from natural rock and steel slag, a recycled by-product of steel production.
-It offers several advantages such as excellent performance in terms of both thermal and noise insulation.
+Rock wool insulation, also known as mineral wool insulation, is made from natural rock and steel slag, which is a recycled by-product of steel production.
+It offers several advantages, particularly in its performance for both thermal and noise insulation.

 Sandwich Roofing Sheet